raff-danna/Craft-of-Indo-Arabic-Numerals-Dataset/README.md

 ## Methodology & Sources
 The evidence was gathered from existing catalogues, from specialised studies, and from archival research.
 For more details, see:

-- The ‘Note on sources’ in ‘Danna, R. (2026), ‘The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200-1600’, Cambridge (Mass.): Harvard University Press’;
+- The ‘Note on sources’ in Raffaele Danna, ‘The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600‘, Cambridge (Mass): Harvard University Press, 2026;
 - The variable 'source' in the dataset.

 ## File List